mspnp/aks-baseline/docs/deploy/11-validation.md

 ## Validate cluster Azure Monitor insights and logs

 Monitoring your cluster is critical, especially when you're running a production cluster.
 Therefore, your AKS cluster is configured to send [diagnostic information](https://learn.microsoft.com/azure/aks/monitor-aks) of categories *cluster-autoscaler*, *kube-controller-manager*, *kube-audit-admin* and *guard* to the Log Analytics Workspace deployed as part of the [bootstrapping step](./05-bootstrap-prep.md).
 Additionally, [Azure Monitor for containers](https://learn.microsoft.com/azure/azure-monitor/insights/container-insights-overview) is configured on your cluster to capture metrics and logs from your workload containers.
-Azure Monitor is configured to surface cluster logs, here you can see those logs as they are generated.
+Azure Monitor is configured to surface cluster logs, and you can see those logs as they're generated.

 :bulb: If you need to inspect the behavior of the Kubernetes scheduler, enable the log category *kube-scheduler* (either through the *Diagnostic Settings* blade of your AKS cluster or by enabling the category in your `cluster-stamp.bicep` template).
-Note that this category is quite verbose and will affect the cost of your Log Analytics Workspace.
+Note that this category is quite verbose and will increase the cost of your Log Analytics Workspace.

 ### Steps